sipkg/rue/README.md

 ## Usage

 * Use `NewRouter` to make a new `Router`
-* Call `Handle` and `HandleFunc` to add handlers
+* Call `Handle` and `HandleFunc` to add handlers.
+* Call `HandleStatic` to add a file system handler.
-* Specify HTTP method and path pattern for each route
+* Specify HTTP method and path pattern for each route.
-* Use `Param` function to get the path parameters from the context
+* Use `Param` function to get the path parameters from the context.

 ```go
 func main() {